isomerpages/moe-etd-tflb/pages/Toolkit for Practical Lessons.md

 description: ""
 ---
 <center><h4><a href="#discovery" rel="noopener noreferrer nofollow" target="_blank">Our Discovery</a> | <a href="#innovation" rel="noopener noreferrer nofollow" target="_blank">Our Innovation</a> | <a href="#impact" rel="noopener noreferrer nofollow" target="_blank">Our Impact</a></h4>
-<h2>How can we help students achieve task mastery on their own terms?</h2>
+<h2>How might we help students to develop self-regulation for practical work?</h2>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/ProjecTask/ProjecTask_featured_image_edited.gif">
 </div>
 <h2>Our Discovery</h2>
-<p>Students want to try out practical tasks on their own, but struggle to self-regulate and as a result, continue to be reliant on their teachers for continual guidance.
+<p>Students want to conduct practical tasks on their own, but struggle to self-regulate and as a result, continue to be reliant on their teachers for continual guidance.
 <br>
 <br>Teachers find it difficult to prioritise their attention as students are working individually, progressing at different pace during the lessons.</p>
 <hr>